NASTAR: History

-John Fry, who became editor-in-chief of Ski magazine in 1964, adapted this percentage-of-time system to a program for recreational ski racing in the United States, calling it the 'National Standard Race'.
+John Fry, who became editor-in-chief of SKI magazine in 1964, adapted this percentage-of-time system to a program for recreational ski racing in the United States, calling it the 'National Standard Race'.
 Fry, who in 1969 became editorial director of Golf Magazine as well as SKI, was driven by the idea of creating in skiing the equivalent of par in golf.
-The program, to which Fry applied the acronym NASTAR, was introduced in 1968 as a means to compare the performance of recreational ski racers at resorts across the United States, and later, for a time, in Australia, Canada, Scandinavia, Switzerland and Italy.
-Nastar courses are simple, open-gated giant slaloms on mostly intermediate terrain, allowing skiers of all abilities and ages to experience racing.
+The program, to which Fry applied the acronym NASTAR, was introduced in 1968 as a means to compare the performance of recreational ski racers at resorts.
+These resorts were located across the United States, and later, for a time, in Australia, Canada, Scandinavia, Switzerland, and Italy.
+NASTAR courses are simple, open-gated giant slaloms on mostly intermediate terrain, allowing skiers of all abilities and ages to experience racing.
 Just as in golf's handicap system, skiers can compare their times and compete with one another regardless of where and when they compete.
 It takes into account varying terrain and snow conditions.
-The program started with 8 participating resorts and 2,297 skiers in the first year, but quickly gained in popularity, under the powerful direction of former U.S. Ski Team coach and pro skiing impresario Bob Beattie, growing to more than 100 resorts and 6 million skiers and snowboarders having participated by 2006.

-The program went through several national sponsors, the latest being Nature Valley.
+The program started with 8 participating resorts and 2,297 skiers in the first year and quickly gained popularity under the powerful direction of former U.S. Ski Team coach and pro skiing impresario Bob Beattie.
+The program grew to more than 100 resorts and 6 million skiers and snowboarders participating by 2006.
+Additionally, NASTAR went through several national sponsors, the latest being Nature Valley.

 Handicap system

-The National Standard is the Par Time or the "0" handicap which every racer competes against when they race NASTAR.
+The National Standard is the Par Time or the "0" handicap, which every racer competes against when they race NASTAR.
 The "0" handicap is typically set by a U.S. Ski Team racer or former champion.